nodejs/release-cloudflare-worker/docs/sops/switch-between-worker-and-origin.md

 # Switching Between The Worker and The Origin Server

-Steps for toggling serves production traffic between the Release Worker and origin server.
+Steps for toggling server production traffic between the Release Worker and origin server.

 ## Option A. Worker Routes